Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/test/README.md

 ```
 npm ls
-(should resturn an errorless installed module tree)
+(should return an errorless installed module tree)
 ```

 Run the Test Scripts